ubench/jwks-demo/README.md

 > * _When you need or want to change your public key, you'll have to send the accompanying
 > public key to UBench.
 Only when the new public key is configured, you can take your private
 > key in production.
 Serving the JWK key publicly is easier to maintain and guarantee uptime._
 > * _Do not use the key id in the header of the signed JWT token.
-See the comment in
+See parameter `ubench.public-key-is-served` in
-> `com.ubench.demo.jwks.client.component.SignedJwtComponent` and `request-token.py`_
+> `com.ubench.demo.jwks.client.component.SignedJwtComponent` and parameter `no-self-hosted` in `request-bearer.py`_